cube-js/cube/README.md

 ### Query Format

 Query is plain JavaScript object, describing an analytics query.
 The basic elements of query (query members) are `measures`, `dimensions`, and `segments`.
+You can [learn more about Cube.js Data Schema here.](https://statsbot.co/docs/getting-started-cubejs)
 The query member format name is `CUBE_NAME.MEMBER_NAME`, for example dimension email in the Cube Users would have the following name `Users.email`.

 Query has following properties: